What is IR35? - The Complete Guide

 Inside IR35 versus umbrella take home pay examples

-Taking some of the above factors into consideration, the below table will show you roughly how much you could save working inside IR35 versus contracting through an umbrella company.
+Taking some of the above factors into consideration, the table below will show you roughly how much you could save working inside IR35 versus contracting through an umbrella company.

 Take home pay inside IR35